jakimfett/cms-modules-pages/README.md

 # cms-pages
-Visable pages module for the Kohana-based Labyrinth website
+Visible pages module for the Kohana-based Labyrinth website